-Tabby Besley is the founder of InsideOUT and identifies as a queer femme.
-She moved to Aotearoa from England when she was 12 and spent her teens in Nelson.
-She has been volunteering and working in rainbow communities since she was 15 and has been involved with a range of organisations including Q-Youth, Out Takes Queer Film Festival, LegaliseLove, PrideNZ, Femme Club, Houhou Te Rongo Kahakura – Outing Violence and more.
+Tabby Besley is the founder of InsideOUT and identifies as a Pākeha queer femme.
+She has been volunteering and working in rainbow communities since she was 15 when she led her high-school queer straight alliance and has been involved with a range of organisations including Q-Youth, Out Takes Queer Film Festival, LegaliseLove, PrideNZ, Femme Club, Houhou Te Rongo Kahakura – Outing Violence and more.

 In 2015 Tabby’s work was recognised internationally, as she became the first and only New Zealander to receive a Queen’s Young Leader Award.
 Tabby was one of five to receive the Vodafone Foundation’s World of Difference Award in 2017, as well as being the Education Finalist for NEXT Woman of the Year and receiving the Wellingtonian of the Year Youth Award.

 When she’s not working on queer stuff, Tabby tends to be obsessing over astrology or adding to her collection of all things polka dot!